rtulip/haystack/CONTRIBUTING.md

 There's no guarantee that your suggestion will ultimately be accepted, but it will be discussed and considered.

+# How to Submit Changes
+If you want to help resolve an [issue](https://www.github.com/rtulip/haystack/issues), create a branch (you can fork the repo first if you'd like) with a descriptive title (i.e. not 'bugfix' or 'my_branch, etc.).

+Make the changes you need to resolve the issue.
+Be sure the add new tests to cover the changes, and that any other tests are updated as needed.
+Run `cargo clippy` and make sure it doesn't suggest changes.

+Once you think your changes are ready to go, submit a [pull request](https://github.com/rtulip/haystack/pulls) into the `release` branch.
+This is where features will go until the next release [milestone](https://github.com/rtulip/haystack/milestones), is complete.

+Once your pull request is in, some automated tests will run, and your changes will be reviewed.
+If any of the tests fail, that's ok, just fix the issue(s) and make sure `clippy` is up to date.
+If there's any suggested changes from review, please make the suggested changes.

+Once your pull request passes tests and review, your code will be merged and part of `Haystack`!

 # Code of Conducct
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.